Minerva Studio / Shutterstock.com

 Maybe you’ve got a really good reason for not brown-bagging it at least some of the time.
 Chances are the “reason” is just an excuse.

 Consider the opportunity cost of those trips to the deli or fast-food joints.
 Think that the Value Menu doesn’t add up over time?
-See “The $200,000 Lunch” for some eye-opening numbers and also a handful of tips on reducing the noon-meal portion of your budget.
+See “How Slashing My Lunch Costs Saves Me $200,000” for some eye-opening numbers and also a handful of tips on reducing the noon-meal portion of your budget.

 Photo (cc) by Travis Wise

 You’ll feel better.
 Your liver will thank you.
 You might even lose weight.

 And, oh, the potential impact on your budget: For a post called “The Financial Case for Sobriety,” Adrienne Fuller did the math and found she and her husband had spent $11,568 on alcohol in two years — and that didn’t include cash for beers or drinks at shows and sporting events.